The Lacanian Orientation of

 to be compiled for the semester’s study.

-Enrolled students will receive specific details of the seminar,
+Enrolled students received specific details of the seminar,

 including week-by-week topics, and readings posted to Google Drive.

-Seminars will be broadcast live via Zoom Video Conferencing,
+Seminars were broadcast live via Zoom Video Conferencing,

 with recordings available for enrolled students to view or download.